-University of North Carolina Wilmington (UNCW) students who complete the Master of Science in Business Analytics online program become skilled in analyzing data, building models, and generating impactful data visualizations through their study of common predictive analytics techniques such as: regression, classification and regression trees, random forests, and neural networks.
+Students who complete the online Master of Science (M.S.) in Business Analytics program from the University of North Carolina Wilmington (UNCW) develop advanced skill with analyzing data, building models and generating impactful data visualizations.
+Students build competency in these areas through the study of common predictive analytics techniques such as regression, decision trees, random forests and neural networks.

-Learning about these techniques, understanding them and being able to use them efficiently is important in today's competitive global business world.
+Learning about these techniques, understanding them and using them efficiently is important in today’s competitive global business world.
 Company managers and executives consider some type of predictive forecast in almost every decision they make.
 Being able to rely on sound predictions about trends and demands of clients and consumers is a necessity.

-Classification and regression trees are predictive analytics tools that use a tree-like model to develop predictions.
-Such trees are highly-intuitive, easy to visualize, and can often replicate the processes that humans use to make decisions.
-The random forest technique can then be used to leverage the power of classification or regression trees to further improve predictive accuracy.
+- Regression trees — a type of decision tree — are predictive analytics tools that use a tree-like analysis model to develop predictions.
+Such trees are highly intuitive, easy to visualize and can often replicate the processes that humans use to make decisions.
+The random forest algorithm can then be used to aggregate and leverage the power of multiple regression trees (or other decision trees) to further improve predictive accuracy.

-Neural networks are a type of machine learning known as unsupervised learning.
-Neural networks and related techniques such as deep learning can uncover hidden relationships within data that can then be used to develop powerful insights.
-Many modern predictive applications such as image recognition often rely on the power of neural networks.
+- Neural networks are a type of machine learning designed to mimic the structure, function and processing power of the human brain.
+Neural networks and related techniques such as deep learning can uncover hidden relationships within data, providing analysis that can lead to powerful insights.
+Many modern predictive applications and cutting-edge tools such as the large language models that underly generative AI rely on the power of neural networks.

-These and other predictive analytics techniques are vitally important if businesses, corporations and other entities are going to cope with challenges such as sudden changes in customer demand levels, price-cutting maneuvers by competitors, and large swings in the economy.
+These and other predictive analytics techniques are vitally important if businesses, corporations and other entities are going to cope with challenges and disruptions like shifting customer demand, price-cutting maneuvers by competitors and large swings in the economy.
 Predictive analytics gives business executives and managers the information they need to address these issues and others effectively.